Pharmacy Practice (PMPR)

 PMPR 356.
 The Role of the Pharmacist in Tobacco Cessation.
 2 hours.

-An in-depth knowledge base in smoking cessation, skills for counseling, and detailed "how to" information on specific counseling techniques.
+The intent of this elective course is to provide students a very in-depth knowledge base in tobacco cessation (including Electronic Nicotine Delivery Systems), skills for counseling, and detailed “how to” information on specific counseling techniques.

 PMPR 357.
 Natural and Recombinant Plasma-Derived Therapeutics.
 1 hour.